This article will explain everything Australian fisherman need to know about weather sites including how

 If the models differ on any given day and one says strong winds while the other says low winds then there is little consensus and therefor lower confidence in an accurate forecast on that day.

-The BoM model is the model we have always used and is more accurate.
-GFS is the model used by most other weather sites including Windfinder, Buoyweather, Windy, WindGuru and others.
+The BoM model is the model we have always used and is the model used by Meteye and Willyweather.
+GFS is the model used by many other weather sites including Windfinder, Buoyweather, Windy, WindGuru and others.
+In most parts of Australia the BoM model will be more accurate but there some areas where GFS may prove more reliable.
+Users should observe both over a period of time and determine which performs better at their location.

 Wondering why we don't we use the ECMWF 9km model?
 The BOM model is based on the 'EC' model so they have very similar model physics and are not independent.
 By showing BOM and GFS models we can present two high quality independent forecasts.

-We use bilinear interpolation to provide forecasts true to the chosen location.
+We use bilinear interpolation to provide forecasts true to the chosen location, be they on sea or land.

 Please select the state: